 The Importance of Photographer’s Insurance

 In total, the cost of a professional photographer’s kit can far exceed €7000.
 While this investment is essential for your business, it’s not exactly one you want to make twice.
 That’s why taking out photographers insurance to protect your career is of the utmost importance!
-This ensures if you’re equipment is damaged, stolen or misplaced, you’ll be able to purchase replacements quickly, ensuring minimal disruption to your business or finances.
+This ensures if your equipment is damaged, stolen or misplaced, you’ll be able to purchase replacements quickly, ensuring minimal disruption to your business or finances.